kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 ## What Happens in the Second Half?

 Earlier, we looked at the average pace at each split.
-Now, let's look at the _difference_ in pace at each split between Close Beat and Close Miss runners.
-In the graph below, each bar represents the pace difference between close beat and miss runners.
+Now, let's look at the _difference_ in pace between Close Beat and Close Miss runners at each split.

 {{< plotly "pace_difference" >}}

+In the graph above, each bar represents the pace difference between Close Beat and Miss runners.
 Across the entire race, Close Miss runners have an average pace of 11 seconds slower than Close Beat runners (grey horizontal line).
 However, the individual splits tell a different story.

 **The Close Miss runners run faster than expected for the race's first half.
 But, for the race's second half, they are running slower than expected** relative to the Close Beat runners.

-We know from earlier that most people slow down around the 35km mark (21.5mi).
+We know from earlier that most runners slow down significantly at the 35km mark (21.5mi).
 Still, the Close Miss group slows a disproportionate amount compared to the Close Beat group because their difference in pace is greater than other splits.

-**This suggests to me that the Close Miss group ran too fast at the beginning of the race** and potentially "[hit the wall](https://www.runnersworld.com/uk/training/marathon/a774858/how-to-avoid-the-wall-and-cope-if-you-hit-it/)".
+**This suggests to me that the Close Miss group ran too fast at the beginning of the race** and potentially "[hit the wall](https://www.runnersworld.com/uk/training/marathon/a774858/how-to-avoid-the-wall-and-cope-if-you-hit-it/)" before finishing.

-## Second Half Slow Down
+## Examining the Second Half Slow Down

-Finally, let's dig deeper into the correlation between the second-half slowdown and finish time by looking across all runners.
+Finally, let's dig deeper into the correlation between the second-half slowdown and overall finish time by looking across all runners.

 In the plot below, I graph the percentage slower each runner completes the second half vs. their overall finish time, along with the best fit trendline.